Booking Pages That Handle High Traffic

 Capacity Planning Makes a Difference

 High traffic should feel exciting, not overwhelming.
-Planning your schedule realistically protects quality.
-Quality drives referrals.
+Protecting your workload protects the client experience as well.

 Testing Before You Launch